JetBrains/Exposed/documentation-website/Writerside/topics/Breaking-Changes.md

   This enables the use of the new `Join.delete()` function, which performs a delete operation on a specific table from the join relation.
   The original statement class constructor has also been deprecated in favor of the constructor that accepts `targetsSet`, as well as another additional parameter `targetTables` (for specifying which table from the join relation, if applicable, to delete from).
+* `SizedIterable.limit(n, offset)` is now deprecated in favor of 2 independent methods, `limit()` and `offset()`.
+  In supporting databases, this allows the generation of an OFFSET clause in the SELECT statement without any LIMIT clause.
+  Any custom implementations of the `SizedIterable` interface with a `limit()` override will now show a warning that the declaration overrides a deprecated member.
+This override should be split into an implementation of the 2 new members instead.

+  The original `FunctionProvider.queryLimit()` is also being deprecated in favor of `queryLimitAndOffset()`, which takes a nullable `size` parameter to allow exclusion of the LIMIT clause.
+This latter deprecation only affects extensions of the `FunctionProvider` class when creating a custom `VendorDialect` class.

 ## 0.54.0